 Consider the Climate

 For people who live in areas where temperatures are routinely above 75 degrees or so, AC use is much higher than someone living in an area where the summer months are really the only time the unit is needed.
 Running the AC more often causes more wear and tear—and likely more frequent repairs—than one that runs occasionally.
-The last thing you want when the forecast calls for 95 and sunny is an AC that decides it has had enough!
+The last thing you want when the forecast calls for 95 and sunny is an AC that you decide it has had enough!
 Geography can be a determining factor for fixing or replacing.
 If you are new to the area and not sure what to expect, talk to a licensed professional.
 They can inform you on what to expect as far as AC use and what that does to the expected age of your unit.
 You might find replacement is more attractive at a lower repair price threshold if you will need to run the AC for most of the year.

 The Going Rate